Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

 We could perform this analysis successively with additional regions $C, D, \ldots$ by considering the entire $S^{ign}_{ABE}$ as one subsystem.
 If we take regions $B$, $C, \ldots$ to be sufficiently small such that we can take the continuous limit, this formula will coincide with the formula for differential entropy \cite{Balasubramanian:2013lsa} thus equal to the area of GRWs.

 Until now, we have described the essential characteristics of the density matrix $\tilde{\rho}_A$, which is associated with a spacetime subregion on the boundary and whose von Neumann entropy corresponds to the entanglement entropy of the GRW.
 However, an important question remains: does such a $\tilde{\rho}_A$ exist consistently under the principles of quantum information theory?
 This has been studied in \cite{Czech_2015} and it was shown that the corresponding density matrix $\tilde{\rho}_{ABE}$ could be constructed from the local ones as $\tilde{\rho}_{ABE} \equiv \exp \left(\log \rho_{AE}+\log \rho_{BE}-\log \rho_{E}\right)$. $\tilde{\rho}_{ABE}$ could be a consistent density matrix only when it is a normalized one, which requires that $\rho_{AE}$, $\rho_{BE}$ and $\rho_{E}$ commute.
 However, they gave a counterexample from a free conformal field theory showing that this is not always satisfied as the maximal entanglement entropy of $ABE$ is $2/3$ of the differential entropy.
 As this property apparently depends on the entanglement structure of the system under study and the counterexample does not come from holographic field theories, from the consistency of observers on both sides of holography for GRWs, one would believe that for holographic field theories, we could obtain the $\tilde{\rho}_{ABE}$ consistently.
 It is important to note that the entanglement entropy calculated in holography using the area of the RT surface is only a first-order approximation, valid in the large $N$ limit.
 Therefore, the notion of "commute" should be understood in the context of the large $N$ limit, where the $O(N^2)$ order of the commutator should vanish.
-However, there may still exist an $O(1)$ order contribution, which challenges the result proposed in \cite{Czech_2015} that the von Neumann entropy is at most $2/3$ of the differential entropy.